 While regular use of adaptogens are also helpful for managing stress over the course of one's lifetime, periodic use of different nervine plant allies can also work in conjunction, offering a soothing and more peaceful life experience during uncertain times when a relaxing moment can be hard to come by.

 Many of these herbs are commonly used in tea or tincture form to induce relaxed states.
 However lavender, compared to some of these herbal nervines, doesn't have a strong sedative influence and when consumed as a tea infusion is less likely to make you feel drowsy.
-Its mild calming actions can help to settle the nerves rather than make you feel like taking a nap.
+In other words, it can offer mild calming actions that can help to settle the nerves rather than make you feel like taking a nap.

-It is more apt to prepare one for better sleep due to its ability to relax nervous tension as well as relieve anxious thoughts and worry which may cause sleep disturbances.
+It is more apt to prepare one for better sleep due to certain compounds that support the relaxation of nervous tension.
+This can potentially impact mood and relieve anxious thoughts which may cause sleep disturbances.